dogfuntom/REEE/documentation/meta-mask.md

 ## Conclusion

-- Extension Provider is useless is a library because it's outdated.
-Still can be used as if it's a pseudo-code example.
+- Extension Provider is a mostly useless middle-man.
+It should be used carefully or just as a sample code (i.e. copy-paste its code, not use it as a library).
 - As hinted in the documentation, convenience libraries are not needed.
 It's probably best to use `request()` provided by the unwrapped provider directly.
 - Sign examples still can be as if they are pseudo-code examples.